-Serious gift-givers may invest hours in thinking about gift ideas and looking for the perfect gift but most of us don’t have the time and sometimes even a budget to match that kind of perfection.
-So often, we just land up buying generic gifts that may not even be preserved until the next year.
+Serious gift-givers may invest hours in thinking about gift ideas and looking for the perfect gift.
+But most of us don’t have the time, and sometimes even a budget, to match that kind of perfection.

 During this brouhaha of buying a gift, a zealous gift-giver usually assumes that an expensive gift may feel more special.
 But most times, the receiver feels burdened by a hefty price tag.
-Although an expensive gift may take you a long way with popularity, it’s a thoughtful gift that would create an impression of a lifetime.
+Although an expensive gift may take you a long way with popularity, it’s a thoughtful gift that creates an impression of a lifetime.
 It may sound too good to be true but a meaningful gift doesn’t have to cost a lot of money or time.
-The gift should demonstrate the thoughtfulness of the giver.
-It should be able to evoke emotions every time it is used, seen or even thought about.
-It should be able to strengthen alliances which reap the intangible reward of happiness in the giver and the receiver.
+A thoughtful gift demonstrates the care and attention on the part of the giver; it evokes emotions every time it is used, seen or even thought about; it strengthens alliances which reap the intangible reward of happiness in the giver and the receiver.

 Decipher the meaningful gifting code for everyone, from your family and friends to your boss and colleagues, even those whom you might know only a little about.

-Gifting homemade food to an epicurean would probably be the most thoughtful gift.
+To an epicurean, homemade food would probably be the most thoughtful gift.
 You could pass on your traditional culinary skills or secret family recipe.
 Create a small recipe booklet or just write basic instructions with the ingredients to cook it and give it in a basket decorated with ribbons.
-If the recipient is not an ardent chef, making a batch of their favourite cookies or chocolates would seem a good gift.
+If the recipient is not an ardent chef, making a batch of their favourite cookies or chocolates would work well too.

-A tea/coffee gift basket with an assortment of tea/coffee could be an instant hit with a tea connoisseur.
-Add coffee mugs found in gift/bargain shops or a tea set.
-Some gift shops even personalise them.
+A basket with an assortment of teas/coffees could be an instant hit with a tea or coffee lovers.
+Add coffee mugs found in gift/bargain shops or a tea set; some gift shops even personalise them.
 Tea cookies or biscotti in a decorated tin or rewrapped add a personal touch.

 A big bag of assorted nuts may not seem like a meaningful gift to any sane person.
-But it can be a healthy and meaningful gift for people close to us who deal with our craziness.
+But it can be a healthy and meaningful gift for people close to us, especially those who deal with our craziness daily.
 A nutty personal note saying, “I know I drive you nuts but thank you for loving me anyway” could add a personal touch to it particularly if you’re trying to show appreciation or say sorry to the recipient.

-It may seem daunting to make a gift, however it will be a gift that will be remembered by the recipient for years to come.
+It may seem daunting to create a gift; however, it will be a gift that will be remembered by the recipient for years to come.
 A little thought and time is all that is required.

 Buy a couple of tickets to the recipient’s favourite show, drama, concert or movie.
-You could probably even write a personalised note saying, “You rock my world,” “You are the leading lady/man in my life.”
+You could probably even write a personalised note saying, “You rock my world” or “You are my most favourite person.”

-With technologically advanced cameras, today, we click more pictures than ever.
-But most of these photos never make it out of our computer.
-Fill a journal with pictures, memorable quotes and moments to celebrate the receiver of the gift.
+Equipped with technologically advanced phones that come bundled with multi megapixel cameras, we click more pictures than ever before.
+But most of these photos never make it out of our phones/computers.
+Fill a journal with good old printed photographs, memorable quotes and moments to celebrate the receiver of the gift.
 Decorate it with ribbons or coloured paper to add more spark to the gift.

 Blast from the past gift

 If your gift can evoke nostalgia in the receiver, it can’t get more meaningful than that.
-Make a memory drawing.
+How about making a memory drawing?
 You don’t have to be remotely artistic to make this gift.
-Just draw a simple picture on a paper of one special memory that you share with that person.
+Just draw a simple picture of one special memory that you share with that person.
 For example, if you solved crosswords with the recipient then make a small crossword-drawing with meaningful words like love, peace, friendship etc. Get this framed so that it can be preserved forever.

 Gift of time or skill

-There are some things money can’t buy.
-You could gift someone your time.
+There are some things money can’t buy, such as your time.
 Give the recipient a music lesson or help them set up a blog or plant a garden—any skill that you have and the recipient would love to inculcate.

-We all have a friend or family member who expresses their interest in learning a skill like dance or pottery.
-But they make excuses to join a class.
-Enroll them to one to get them started.
+We all have a friend or family member who expresses their desire to learn a skill like dance or pottery but never really takes the trouble of signing up for a course.
+Enrol them to one to get them started.

 Financial and charitable gifts

 Instead of giving clutter gifts to children, open a joint or individual account for a child and contribute an amount every birthday.
-Your child or someone else’s child will look back over the years and thank you for the precious gift you have given them.
+Your child will look back over the years and thank you for the precious gift you have given them.
+You could even do this for others’ kids.
 It will even be appreciated by other parents.

-Any act of kindness and generosity comes back to us multifold.
-A gift of donation to a cause close to someone could exponentially increase their happiness and sentiments.
-However, this gift should be exclusively given to someone who is philanthropic by nature.
+Any act of kindness and generosity comes back to us manifold.
+A gift of donation to a cause close to someone could increase their happiness exponentially.
+However, this gift will work best when given to someone who is known to be philanthropic by nature.

 Gifts in a jar

 Homemade sugar scrub in a jar is a good gift for any beauty conscious person.
-It can be effortlessly made by combining 1 cup of cane sugar, 1 cup light olive oil, 4 – 5 drops of vitamin E oil and ½ tsp vanilla essence.
+It can be effortlessly made by combining one cup of cane sugar, one cup of light olive oil, 4 – 5 drops of vitamin-E oil and half a teaspoon of vanilla essence.
 It is an excellent scrub for the feet and hands.
-A clever tip to gift it would be to embellish it with ribbons
+Tip: embellish it with ribbons and a note.

 Gift of love